 Details, texture, and colors are absolutely stunning with the Apple TV 4K.
 Dolby Vision is an advanced version of HDR which really brings your favorite content to life.
 Apple TV no longer upscales resolution to HDR, which is good if you are watching older content because it could distort the colors.

 Another great performance area is the voice search.
-Siri is very responsive and rivals Amazon Alexa voice control on other devices.
-As with all devices, not all applications are supported; however, this is an industry problem which is rapidly improving as more streamers begin to adopt this technology.
+Siri is very responsive and rivals Amazon Alexa’s voice control on other devices.
+As with all devices, not all applications are supported; however, this is an industry problem that is rapidly improving as more streamers begin to adopt this technology.